crumblingstatue/cargo-presets/0000-cargo-presets.md

 Presets are essentially sets of build options that cargo uses in absence of a command line flag that sets that build option.

-If a command line flag (`--target`, `--features`, `--no-default-features`) is present, it overrides the defaults defined by the preset.

 Presets are read from `.cargo/presets.toml`, similarly to how `.cargo/config.toml` is handled.
 Always the most specific `.cargo/presets.toml` is used.
 If a `.cargo/presets.toml` file is found, no further attempts are made to read and merge other `.cargo/presets` files.